 Local Canning Classes

 Anna Cash is a master gardener and master food preserver.
-She has over 10 years of experience running a school garden and has been teaching canning classes and giving tips and tricks on social media for food preserving for the past three years.
+She has over 10 years of experience running a school garden and has been teaching canning classes and giving tips and tricks on social media for food preserving for the past four years.

 When she’s not out in the garden or canning in her kitchen Anna can be found trying to convince her husband to take a trip.
 Anna is currently working on getting published in some of her favorite magazines and creating a food preserving course online.